willowtreeapps/c-sharp-style-guide/README.markdown

 var var3 = Convert.ToInt32(Console.ReadLine());
 ```

-Do not use var when the type is not apparent from the right side of the assignment.
+Explicitly type the variable when the compiler would not be able to correctly determine the type, or explicitly typing would add pertinent information.

 **GOOD:**
 ```csharp